DeanAmiridis/TestFlight_Apprise_Notifier/README.md

-# 🚀 Te# 🚀 TestFlight Apprise Notifier
+# 🚀 TestFlight Apprise Notifier

-📡 **Monitors TestFlight beta links and sends notifications when a beta becomes available!**
+📡 **Monitors TestFlight beta links and sends no## 🌐 Web Dashboard

+The web interface provides:
+- **📊 Real-time Status** – Bot status, version, uptime, and monitoring statistics
+- **📜 Live Logs** – Recent activity with color-coded log levels and timestamps
+- **🔧 TestFlight ID Management** – Add/remove monitored apps through the web interface
+- **📱 Mobile-Responsive Design** – Optimized for phones, tablets, and desktops
+- **🎛️ Interactive Cards** – Collapsible sections with clean plus/minus icons
+- **🔄 Auto-refresh** – Dashboard updates every 30 seconds
+- **📡 API Endpoints** – JSON APIs for status (`/api/status`) and logs (`/api/logs`)
+- **🛑 Application Control** – Stop and restart the application directly from the web interface
+- **🎨 Enhanced UI** – Modern gradient buttons with professional styling and animationss when a beta becomes available!**
 Uses **FastAPI** for the server, **Apprise** for notifications, and **aiohttp** for asynchronous HTTP requests.

 ---